yoko-vicky/Private-Events/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
-# PROJECTTITLE
+# Private Events
 ![Top Page Screenshot](./screenshot.jpg)

 ## About the Project

-This project is based on ...
+This project is based on the [Odin Project: Rails Associations](https://www.theodinproject.com/courses/ruby-on-rails/lessons/associations).

 A list of commonly used resources that I find helpful is listed in the acknowledgments.